Poisoning Semi-supervised Federated Learning via Unlabeled Data: Attacks and Defenses: Experiments

-Third, we evaluate the performance of the proposed system against Gaussian attacks on the MNIST and CIFAR-10 datasets.
-In this attack, malicious clients will collude with each other to launch a model poisoning attack.
-Specifically, these malicious clients obtain the global model $\omega_{t-1}$ for the $t$-th round of training, and then collude with each other to use the updated mean of the honest clients as the mean of the Gaussian attack, i.e., $\frac{1}{{m - c}}\sum\nolimits_{\omega \notin \omega '} {\omega _{t-1}^k} $ to poison the global model.
-We show the accuracy evaluation results on the i.i.d and non-i.i.d of the MNIST dataset in Fig. \ref{fig-7-a} and Fig. \ref{fig-7-b}, which demonstrate that the designed client selection strategy can help the system maintain accuracy and convergence in the presence of Gaussian attacks.
-We can find the same results in Fig. \ref{fig-7-c} and Fig. \ref{fig-7-d}.
-On the other hand, from the experimental results, Gaussian attacks (i.e., model poisoning attacks) have a stronger ability to poison the global model than label-flipping attacks (i.e., data poisoning attacks).
-Although we have a client selection strategy to mitigate these model poisoning attacks, the training process of the system is not stable.
-The reason is that the model poisoning attack provides a poisoned update that obeys the Gaussian distribution to poison the model update and the attackers can collude with each other to enhance the effect of the attack.
+Then we evaluate the performance of the proposed defense against adversarial data poisoning attacks on the MNIST and CIFAR-10 datasets.
+In this attack, compromised clients collude with each other to launch a targeted local model poisoning attack.
+Specifically, the adversary can access the local dataset to generate the adversarial dataset $\mathcal{D}_{adv}$ and then make all compromised clients collude with each other to maximize Eq. \eqref{eq-11}.
+We show the accuracy evaluation results on the i.i.d.. and non-i.i.d.. of the MNIST dataset in Fig. \ref{fig-8-a} and Fig. \ref{fig-8-b}, respectively, which demonstrate that the designed client selection strategy can help the SSFL maintain accuracy and convergence in the presence of adversarial attacks.
+We can find the same results in Fig. \ref{fig-8-c} and Fig. \ref{fig-8-d} for the CIFAR-10 dataset.
+It can be seen that the baseline using Byzantine-robust aggregation rules cannot resist the adversarial attacks, and especially it cannot achieve convergence under the non-i.i.d.. setting.
+The reason is that the system we designed uses minimizing $\ell_1$ norm and $\ell_2$ norm sparsifies local model updates by to alleviate the adverse effects of non-i.i.d.. settings on the global model.